HackerEarth/engineering.hackerearth.com/_posts/2013-06-05-scheduling-emails-with-celery-in-django.md

 lifetime.

 <br>
-####Solution
+####Django-Celery
 [Django-Celery](http://docs.celeryproject.org/en/latest/django/index.html)
 comes to the rescue here.
+Celery gets tasks done asynchronously and also supports scheduling of tasks as well.
-Integrating Celery with Django codebase is easy enough, you just need to have some patience and go through the documentation given in the official Celery site.
+Integrating Celery with Django codebase is easy enough, you just need to have some patience and go through the steps given in the official Celery site.
+There are two sides in Celery technology: Broker & Worker.
+Celery requires a solution to send and receive messages, usually this comes in the form of a separate service called a message broker.
+We use the default broker [RabbitMQ](http://www.rabbitmq.com/) to get this done.
+Worker fetches the tasks from the queue at time at which they were scheduled to run asynchronously.
 You will have to download celery init scripts to run the worker as daemon on Production.
 You can get those init scripts from [GitHub](https://github.com/celery/celery/tree/master/extra/generic-init.d)